YoSoyVillaa/next-litebans/README.md

 ### PostgresSQL Configuration

-If you are using PostgreSQL, you need to delete all **models** in the `prisma/schema.prisma` and change the `provider` to `postgresql`, or replace the file content wuth:
+If you are using PostgreSQL, you need to delete all the **models** in the `prisma/schema.prisma` file and change the `provider` to `postgresql`, or replace the file content with:

 ```prisma
 generator client {